umbraco/UmbracoDocs/14/umbraco-cms/reference/scheduling.md

     TimeSpan Delay = TimeSpan.FromMinutes(3);
     ```

-- `ServerRoles` - a list roles that should run this job.
-In a multi-server setup you may want your job to run on _all_ servers, or only on _one_ of your servers.
+- `ServerRoles` - a list of roles that should run this job.
+In a multi-server setup, you may want your job to run on _all_ servers, or only on _one_ of your servers.
     For example, a temporary file cleanup task might need to run on all servers.
 A database import job might be better to be run once per day on a single server.

     The default value is: `{ Single, SchedulingPublisher }`, which will cause the job to only run on _one_ server.